The Latest: Waffle House suspect accused of charging woman

 12:00 p.m.

-A police report says that a man suspected of killing four people at a Waffle House in Nashville had come to the attention of police in eastern Tennessee in February after a woman said he charged at her in her motel room.
+A police report says the suspect the shooting deaths of four people at a Waffle House in Nashville had come to the attention of law enforcement in Tennessee in February after a woman said the man charged at her in her motel room.

-The report released Monday to the AP says the woman was visibly shaken when police arrived at the motel in Alcoa, Tennessee.
+The report released Thursday to The Associated Press says the woman was visibly shaken when police arrived at the motel in Alcoa, Tennessee.

 Alcoa Police Lt.
 Hank Morris said in an email that Reinking was not arrested because the woman did not want to press charges.

 Police say Reinking opened fire with an AR-15 rifle outside the Waffle House early Sunday and then stormed the restaurant.
 He is facing multiple charges, including criminal homicide.
-His public defender has not responded to an email seeking comment.

 2 a.m.